-At least once a week there’s a message in my in-box about collaborating with a CBD company.
+At least once a week there’s a message in my in-box from a CBD company looking to collaborate with a stressed out mom.
 Everything from gummy bears to suppositories. (yeah you read that right) So in the name of research, I have sampled edibles, creams, pills, tinctures and even vapes to see if these products get results.
 The answer?
 Yes!
 But to varying degrees.

 CBD and hemp product companies in general are going after moms because they know we are tired and stressed out and we can’t drink wine ALL the time.
 Well, we can, but it’s not really recommended if you’d like to stay functional.
 So that’s where CBD comes in- a product that’s more vitamin than drug, with the power to take the edge off the stress and even ease muscle aches and pains.

 CBD is the oil that is extracted from the cannabis plant.
 Cannabis is also commonly called hemp.
 Hemp is a versatile plant that is related to the marijuana plant but is different in several important ways.
 CBD oil is specifically “cannabidiol,” which is one of 85 cannabinoids identified in the cannabis plant.
 CBD is not to be confused with THC, which is the psychoactive compound also found in the cannabis plant.
 THC produces a “high,” CBD does not.

 CBD helps with various ailments affecting both the mind and body, from migraines to anxiety.
 How exactly it does this is still being heavily researched.
 It’s been confirmed that CBD causes a broad range of effects in our bodies by interacting with the endocannabinoid system which includes two types of cannabinoid receptors: CB1 and CB2 receptors.
 CB1 receptors can be found in many areas of the brain and play an essential role in functions such as mood, memory, sleep, pain sensation and appetite.
 CB2 receptors are usually found in the immune system are responsive to CBD’s anti-inflammatory properties.